Healthdirect Free Australian health advice you can count on.

 Skin changes

-During puberty, your body produces different levels of the hormones that affect the glands which control the oil on your skin.
+During puberty, your body makes more hormones.
+These can affect the glands that control the oil in your skin.

-Pimples or acne are caused by overactive glands in skin, and you may notice you get more pimples as you go through puberty.
+Pimples or acne are caused by overactive glands in skin.
+You may notice you get more pimples as you go through puberty.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.